8:45 to 3:30 pm Monday to Friday

 To extend the children’s cultural and linguistic skills, every week French is taught by Clemence, our French Assistant.
 During these lively sessions the children take part in playing exciting games, singing a wide repertoire of French songs and in role play and other practical activities.
 Through these activities Clemence is able to engage even the most reluctant speakers.

-We also offer a variety of specialist subjects to further encourage the pupils education including; art, violin & cello lesons, dance, drama, yoga, swimming, gardening and after school clubs.
+We also offer a variety of specialist subjects to further encourage the pupils education including; art, violin & cello lesons, dance, drama, swimming, gardening and after school clubs.
 To Learn more about each of these options please visit our school life section.

 Our work is very much in partnership with parents.
 We aim to build positive and proactive relationships with families to ensure the best outcomes for your child.
 We use a dedicated, secure portal to share updates and photographs from your child’s week and operate a consistent ‘open door’ policy so that any concerns you may have relating to your child and the School are dealt with efficiently and effectively.